-The maximum constant yield (MCY) is the maximum constant catch that is estimated to be sustainable, with an acceptable level of risk, at all probable future levels of biomass and

-The current annual yield (CAY) is the one-year catch calculated by applying a reference fishing mortality, $F{ref}$ , to an estimate of the fishable biomass present during the next fishing year. $F{ref}$ is the level of (instantaneous) fishing mortality that, if applied every year, would, within an acceptable level of risk, maximise the average catch from the fishery.
+- The maximum constant yield (MCY) is the maximum constant catch that is estimated to be sustainable, with an acceptable level of risk, at all probable future levels of biomass; - 2) The current annual yield (CAY) is the one-year catch calculated by applying a reference fishing mortality, F{ref}, to an estimate of the fishable biomass present during the next fishing year.
+F{ref} is the level of (instantaneous) fishing mortality that, if applied every year, would, within an acceptable level of risk, maximize the average catch from the fishery.

 Note that both definitions include reference to 'an acceptable level of risk'.
-Because insufficient data are available to allow a meaningful quantification of risk for most stocks, rules of thumb have been developed which are thought, judging by experience and analyses from other parts of the world, to be reasonably safe - i.e., to involve an acceptable level of risk.
+Because insufficient data are available to allow a meaningful quantification of risk for most stocks, rules of thumb have been developed which are thought, judging by experience and analyses from other parts of the world (Mace, MS 1988), to be reasonably safe, i.e. to involve an acceptable level of risk.

-Two of these rules of thumb are

-$F{ref} = F{0.1},$

-where MSY is the (deterministic) maximum sustainable yield, and $F{0.1}$ is the instantaneous fishing mortality for which the slope of the yield-per-recruit curve is 0.1 times the slope at F = 0.
+Two of these rules of thumb are, MCY = 2/3 MSYand $F{ref} = F{0.1}$, where MSY is the (deterministic) maximum sustainable yield, and $F{0.1}$ is the instantaneous fishing mortality for which the slope of the yield-perrecruit curve is 0.1 times the slope at F = 0.
 The problem here is to devise a method of evaluating the risks associated with these rules of thumb.

 Two New Zealand species are used here to illustrate the approach.
-Hoki (Macruronus novaezelandiae) has moderately high productivity (with M = 0.2 - 0.3) and reaches maturity (when it enters the fishery) at age 5.
+Hoki (Macruronus novaezelandiae) has moderately high productivity (with M = 0.2 to 0.3) and reaches maturity (when it enters the fishery) at age 5.
 (These values, and the growth and length-weight parameters used, are actually those estimated for female hoki.
 The corresponding parameters for male hoki are slightly different.
 To avoid the unnecessary complexity of two sets of parameters in an initial investigation, only the female values were used).
-The other species was, as above, orange roughy: a very low productivity fish (M = 0.05) with a long juvenile phase (age at maturity, and recruitment, = 23).
+The other species was, as referred above, orange roughy: a very low productivity fish (M = 0.05) with a long juvenile phase (age at maturity, and recruitment, = 23).

-From a comparison with data from related species (Beddington and Cooke, 1983; Table 2) hoki was judged to have medium to high recruitment variability (standard deviation of log(recruitment), $\sigma = 0.6 - 1$ ).
-Simulations of an unfished stock show this corresponds to fluctuations about a mean virgin biomass of from +/- 25% (for $\sigma = 0.6$ ) to +/- 50% (for $\sigma = 1.0$ ) (Fig. 2).
-Juvenile surveys (Francis and Robertson, MS 1990) suggest high recruitment variability for orange roughy ( $\sigma = 1$ is used here).
+From a comparison with data from related species (Beddington and Cooke, 1983; table 2) hoki was judged to have medium to high recruitment variability (standard deviation of log_e(recruitment), $\sigma = 0.6-1.0$).
+Simulations of an unfished stock show this corresponds to fluctuations about a mean virgin biomass from ± 25% (for $\sigma = 0.6$) to ±50% (for $\sigma = 1.0$) (Fig. 2).
+Juvenile surveys (Francis and Robertson, MS 1990) suggest high recruitment variability for orange roughy ($\sigma = 1$ is used here).